 Piles are enlarged blood vessels found within the inner lining of the rectum or the surface of the anus.
 Some may be located within the anal canal, while some may protrude outside of it.

 Typically, these blood vessels do not cause any issue.
 However, with repeated and/or excessive pressure (e.g. chronic constipation, childbirth), the blood vessels may swell and become inflamed.
 And as the wall of the blood vessels stretch, they may break upon pressure, resulting in bleeding.

-Dr Chew has been involved in various research studies evaluating the effectiveness and safety of various haemorrhoid surgical procedures.
+Dr Chew is an experienced piles surgeon who has been involved in various research studies evaluating the effectiveness and safety of various haemorrhoid surgical procedures.